 Hagen (15 Mar 1945 - 21 Mar 1945)

 U-997 was attacked by an escort and sustained so much damage that she was forced to return to base.

 General notes on this boat

 21 Apr 1945.
-On 21 April, 1945, in the Arctic Sea, an Allied U-boat hunter group attacked U-997 with depth charges.
-Due to some damage to the periscope, the boat had to return to base.
+On 21 April 1945 U-997 was depth charged by an Allied U-boat hunter group in the Barents Sea.
+A damaged periscope forced the boat to return to base.

 Men lost from the boat

 24 Feb 1945